vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Low battery

 Get all devices by name that have the battery level with less than 10% in a sorted list.
-It is not possible to simply filter on the state, as all states in Home Assistant are a string, and if you compare the string `"6"` with the string `"10"` you get unwanted results (`"6" < "10"` returns `false`).
+It is not possible to simply filter on the state, as all states in Home Assistant are a string, and if you compare the string `"6"` with the string `"10"` you get unwanted results (`"6" < "10"` returns `false`).\
-Therefor it is needed to convert the strings to a number first.
+Therefore, it is needed to convert the strings to a number first.\
 As we also still want to access the other properties, this requires a for-loop.
 To access the data created in the for loop outside the for loop, a namespace has to be used.
 Just like in the previous example, the names are listed in an attribute, because otherwise the character limit of 255 characters for an entity state can become an issue.

 <img src="images_templates/low_battery_devices.png" alt="low battery devices" width="150px">